Packing note - What is a packing note?

 A packing note is itemised document that accompanies a shipment of goods to describe the contents of the package.

-Debitoor invoicing software helps you create delivery notes in moments.
-Our delivery notes are as fast and simple as our invoice templates - try free for 7 days.
+Debitoor invoicing software helps you create delivery notes in just a few clicks.
+Try it free for 7 days.

 Purpose of a packing note